 Access and booking

-Please contact facility manager Sergej Masich.
+Please contact facility manager Sergej Masich who will send a link to our temporary booking system.
 We will utilise the central KI core-facility booking system once that is available.

 Teaching and training

 We will arrange courses and workshops.
-In the beginning, teaching and hands-on-training on specimen preparation and microscope operation will be provided to smaller groups or on a on-to-one basis.
+In the beginning, teaching and hands-on-training on specimen preparation and microscope operation is provided to smaller groups or on a one-to-one training.
+Please contact Sergej.Masich@ki.se for a booking link.

 Prices for service